ashishsingh-oss/Plutus_Dashboard_2.0/README.md

 # Plutus_Dashboard_2.0
-Building a new dashboard from scrqatch
+Building a new dashboard from scratch